Lyoto Machida: Early life

-Lyoto was born in Salvador, Brazil, as the third son of the highly ranked head of the Brazilian branch of the Japan Karate Association, Shotokan karate master Yoshizo Machida (町田嘉三).
-Yoshizo moved to Brazil from Japan when he was 22 years old, where he met and married Lyoto's mother, Ana Claudia, who is of Brazilian descent.
-Growing up in Belém, Lyoto began training in karate at the age of 3 and earned his black belt at the age of 13.

-He also began training in sumo wrestling at the age of 8, and then BJJ and boxing at sixteen.
+Lyoto was born in Salvador, Bahia state, as the third son of Shotokan karate master Yoshizo Machida (町田嘉三), the highly ranked head of the Brazilian branch of the Japan Karate Association.
+Yoshizo moved to Brazil from Ibaraki Prefecture in Japan when he was 22 years old, where he met and married Lyoto's Brazilian mother, Ana Cláudia.
+In Japanese, Lyoto's name (龍太) is read as "Ryūta" (or "Lyūta" – Japanese language does not differentiate the letters "L" and "R").
+However, his mother opposed it, as names ending in "a" are generally feminine in Portuguese.
+Because of that, they decided to name him Lyoto, with the masculine ending "o".
+Growing up in Belém, Lyoto began training in Karate at the age of 3 and earned his black belt at the age of 13.
+He also began training in Sumo at the age of 8, and then Brazilian Jiu-Jitsu and Judo at 16.
 He won a number of amateur karate tournaments, including the 2001 Pan American Karate tournament.
-Later he travelled to Thailand to study Muay Thai, to Japan to study grappling at the NJPW Dojo and finally to United States to pursue his UFC career.
+Later he travelled to Thailand to study Muay Thai, to Japan to study Catch Wrestling at the New Japan Pro-Wrestling Dojo and finally to the United States to pursue his UFC career.

 He was the runner-up in the 2000 Brazilian Sumo Championships in the 115 kg division.
 As an adult, he became Brazilian Champion twice, and placed second in the South American Championship.
 He defeated American fighter and jiu-jitsu black belt Rafael Lovato Jr. at L.A.
 Sub X. In addition to his sumo and karate achievements, he has a college degree in Physical Education.
-Lyoto's older brother Chinzô is also a Shotokan karate champion and MMA fighter, who fights in Bellator MMA.
-Lyoto and Chinzô fought in a karate tournament final over ten years ago in which Lyoto gave Chinzô a cheek scar that still exists today.
-His other brothers include Kenzo Machida, a TV journalist for one of Brazil's biggest TV stations, and Take Machida.

-Machida trained at the New Japan Pro-Wrestling Dojo for six months in 2003 where he lived with future WWE Superstars Shinsuke Nakamura and Bryan Danielson.
+Machida trained at the Inoki L.A.
+Dojo for six months in 2003 where he lived with future professional wrestlers Shinsuke Nakamura and Bryan Danielson.